Juviro/mythic-commander/clash/next.md

 - add route /playtest/:deckId
   - no stored game state in backend
   - reloading resets the game (destroy game state on socket disconnect)

+- don't animate card move on battlefield when done by yourself

 # Backlog Bugs